WenliangZhaoDataScience/code_challenge_2016/README.md

 Wenliang Zhao
 MS in CS at
-Courant Institute of Mathematical Sciences,
+Courant Institute of Mathematical Sciences
 New York University
 zhaowenliangpolyu@gmail.com